 - If you decide you want to use a stretch mark product, start using it before the stretch marks appear and check it is safe to use in pregnancy.

 - Areas to focus on are your abdomen (tummy), breasts, legs and arms.

-About 5% (1 in 20) of pregnant women develop a benign (non-cancerous) skin growth called pyogenic granuloma.
+During pregnancy, 1 in 20 people develop a benign (non-cancerous) skin growth called pyogenic granuloma.